When AI Safety Becomes a Supply Chain

 Data Retention as Risk Creation

-Data-retention intermediaries complete the loop.
+Data-retention intermediaries complete the supply chain loop.

 The irony is painful: systems meant to reduce harm end up manufacturing new kinds of vulnerability.